Benefits - Christopher Newport University

 Leave

-Classified and AP faculty record leave taken in Cardinal.
-Instructions on how to use Cardinal are available in the Cardinal Project Learning Center.
-New employees are strongly encouraged to view the video Cardinal training.
+At CNU, Classified and AP employees record leave taken in Cardinal.
+Instructions on how to use Cardinal are available in the Cardinal Project Learning Center see link in training section below.
+New employees are strongly encouraged to view the ESS video Cardinal training.
 Instructional faculty do not record leave in Cardinal.

 Under the Family Medical Leave Act (FMLA), full-time, classified, hourly (wage) and restricted employees, who have been employed by the Commonwealth for a total of at least 12 months and who have worked for at least 1,250 hours in the previous 12-month period are eligible to apply for Family Medical Leave.